HTTPD(8) | System Manager's Manual | HTTPD(8) |

 will

-“ServerRoot” path, serving documents from the
+chroot(2) to the “ServerRoot” path, serving documents

-behaviour, httpd
+secure behaviour, httpd

-cannot access any objects outside
+cannot access any objects

-“ServerRoot” - this security measure is taken in case
+outside “ServerRoot” - this security measure is taken in case

 httpd